Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

     >>> from turbustat.statistics import SCF
     >>> from astropy.io import fits
+    >>> import astropy.units as u

 And we load in the data:

-    >>> cube = fits.open("Design4_21_0_0_flatrho_0021_13co.fits")[0]  # doctest: +SKIP
+    >>> cube = fits.open("Design4_flatrho_0021_00_radmc.fits")[0]  # doctest: +SKIP

 The cube and lags to use are given to initialize the `~turbustat.statistics.SCF`  class:

     >>> scf = SCF(cube, size=11)  # doctest: +SKIP

-`size` describes the total size of one dimension of the correlation surface.
-Thus `size=11` will compute up to a lag size of 5 pixels in each direction.
-Alternatively, a set of custom lag values can be passed using `roll_lags`.
+`size` describes the total size of one dimension of the correlation surface and will compute the SCF up to a lag of 5 pixels in each direction.
+Alternatively, a set of custom lag values can be passed using `roll_lags` (see the example with physical units below).
 No restriction is placed on the values of these lags, however the azimuthally average spectrum is only usable if the given lags are symmetric with positive and negative values.
+Also note that lags do not have to be integer values! `~turbustat.statistics.SCF` handles non-integer shifts by shifting the data in the Fourier plane.

 To compute the SCF, we run: